IDMNYU/IdeationPrototyping_LadyK/Future.md

 You will develop a story/narrative as well as a final presentation method regarding your this project.
 Yet, you will not be you during your presentation.
 You must create a creative presentation where you act as someone else.
 This will require a round of brainstorming, prototyping, research, and iteration.
 It will be creative and communicate the story of your world.

-* Creative Presentation regarding world + your object -  <strong> </strong> Storyboards (show your process!) - see slides on Slack and miro boards: Story-ish Conversations, Sticky Steps
+* Creative Presentation regarding world + your object -  <strong> </strong> Storyboards (show your process!) - see slides on Slack and miro boards: Story-ish Conversations, Sticky Steps, Storyboards, Five T's of Story/Narrative, Storybuilding, etc